Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

 1. Overview
 ===========

- The SCHED_DEADLINE policy contained inside the sched_dl scheduling class is basically an implementation of the Earliest Deadline First (EDF) scheduling algorithm, augmented with a mechanism (called Constant Bandwidth Server, CBS) that makes it possible to isolate the behavior of tasks between each other.
+ The SCHED_DEADLINE policy contained inside the woke sched_dl scheduling class is basically an implementation of the woke Earliest Deadline First (EDF) scheduling algorithm, augmented with a mechanism (called Constant Bandwidth Server, CBS) that makes it possible to isolate the woke behavior of tasks between each other.

 2. Scheduling algorithm